top of page

 Desert Bluebell wildflowers along the Chocolate Drop Trail in foothills on the Little San Bernardino Mountains

-Flowering encelia
+Flowering brittlebush

 Flowering encelia plants along the Chocolate Drop Trail in foothills on the Little San Bernardino Mountains

-Flowering barrel cactus
+California barrel cactus in bloom

 Yellow flowering barrel cactus on the Chocolate Drop trail in Desert Hot Springs